memgraph/docs/products/memgraph/v1.0.0/how_to_guides/query-memgraph-programmatically.md

 ### Node.js Example {#node-js-example}

-The details about Javascript driver can be found on [GitHub](https://github.com/neo4j/neo4j-javascript-driver).
+Details about Javascript driver can be found on [GitHub](https://github.com/neo4j/neo4j-javascript-driver).

 Here is an example related to `Node.js`.
-Make sure to use version `^1.7.6` of `neo4j-driver` package due to unsupported Bolt connection changes added in the later versions of the driver:
+Make sure to use version `^1.7.6` of `neo4j-driver` package due to unsupported Bolt connection changes added in later versions of the driver:

-Content of the `package.json`:
+The snippet of the `package.json` file:

 ```json
 {